H A L L O W E E N C U I S I N E

-My favorite time of year is finally here!
-The heat of summer is now just an unpleasant memory.
-Foliage is beginning to change color, shedding the dusty look of the driest season.
+Halloween is our favorite time of year at Food Fare.
+The heat of summer becomes just an unpleasant memory as leaves change colors, shedding the dusty look of the driest season.
 Food also becomes more alluring, full of harvest hues and flavors.